 We test whether wage growth slows following employer consolidation by examining hospital mergers.
-We find evidence of reduced wage growth in cases where both (i) the increase in concentration induced by the merger is large and (ii) workers? skills are industry-specific.
+We find evidence of reduced wage growth in cases where both (i) the increase in concentration induced by the merger is large and (ii) workers’ skills are industry-specific.
 In all other cases, we fail to reject zero wage effects.
-We argue that the observed patterns are unlikely to be explained by merger-related changes aside from labor market power.
-Wage growth slowdowns are attenuated in markets with strong labor unions, and we do not observe reduced wage growth after out-of-market mergers that leave local employer concentration unchanged.
+We consider alternative explanations and find that the observed patterns are unlikely to be explained by merger-related changes besides labor market power.
+Wage growth slowdowns are attenuated in markets with strong labor unions, and wage growth does not decline after out-of-market mergers that leave local employer concentration unchanged.

 Elena Prager, Matt Schmitt

 Prager, Elena, and Matt Schmitt.
 2021.
 Employer Consolidation and Wages: Evidence from Hospitals.
 American Economic Review.
 111(2): 397-427.READ